All Episodes

 Oh, yeah, how are you going to do that?

-Well, Washington has been working on it for two and a half years of deficits.
+Well, Washington has been working with deficits.

 People across the country are asking, what can we do to help the father looking for work?